dspinellis/ai-cli-lib/README.md

 cd src
 make e2e-test
 ```
-This will provide you a simple read-print loop where you can test the _ai_cli_ functionality.
+This will provide you a simple read-print loop where you can test the _ai_cli_ capability to
+link with the Readline API of third party programs.

 ## Install
 ```
 cd src

-# Global installation
+# Global installation for all users
 sudo make install

-# Local installation
+# Local installation for the currently logged-in user
 make install PREFIX=~
 ```